adsric/devtools/README.md

 # Automation

-> Automation for repetitive frontend tasks with Gulp.
+> Automation for repetitive frontend tasks with GulpJS.